spdx/spdx-spec/chapters/3-package-information.md

 ## 3.16 Comments on License <a name="3.16"></a>

 **3.16.1** Purpose: This field provides a place for the SPDX file creator to record any relevant background information or analysis that went in to arriving at the Concluded License for a package.
 If the Concluded License does not match the Declared License or License Information from Files, this should be explained by the SPDX file creator.
-Its is also preferable to include an explanation here when the Concluded License is NOASSERTION.
+Its is also preferable to include an explanation here when the Concluded License is `NOASSERTION`.

-**3.16.2** Intent: Here, the intent is to provide the recipient of the SPDX file with a detailed explanation of how the Concluded License was determined if it does not match the License Information from the files or the source code package, is marked NOASSERTION, or other helpful information relevant to determining the license of the package.
+**3.16.2** Intent: Here, the intent is to provide the recipient of the SPDX file with a detailed explanation of how the Concluded License was determined if it does not match the License Information from the files or the source code package, is marked `NOASSERTION`, or other helpful information relevant to determining the license of the package.

 **3.16.3** Cardinality: Optional, one.

 **3.16.4** Data Format: free form text that can span multiple lines.

-In Tag:value format this is delimited by `<text> .. </text>`,
+In `tag:value` format this is delimited by `<text>...</text>`.

-in RDF, it is delimited by `<licenseComment>`.
+In RDF, it is delimited by `<licenseComment>`.

 **3.16.5** Tag: `PackageLicenseComments:`